-38. The enforcement of federal constitutional rights on federal habeas review continues to be inadequate, with some obstacles to relief even increasing since 2008.
-As noted above, the Supreme Court has been more vigorously policing federal courts' deference under AEDPA to state court denials of relief for claims of ineffective assistance of counsel in capital cases.
-In addition, the Court interpreted AEDPA in 2011 to deny evidentiary hearings in federal court in all cases in which there was a state court decision on the merits, precluding even the rare exceptions noted in the statute.
-104 The Court has also tightened its non-retroactivity doctrine, eliminating last year one of the two exceptions to nonretroactivity on federal habeas review that had been announced in 1989.
-105 And the law of procedural default continues to be, in the words of Justice Antonin Scalia, the "principal escape route from federal habeas."106 A federal judge whose Circuit (and whose own opinions) have been repeatedly reversed by the Supreme Court for too generously opening the federal court doors to issue habeas relief in capital cases, published a dire account of the state of federal habeas corpus in 2015, detailing the "unfortunate consequences" of "the Court's ever increasing limitations on the development and enforcement of constitutional rights."107
+statute.103 The Court has also tightened its non-retroactivity doctrine, eliminating in 2021 one of the two exceptions to non-retroactivity on federal habeas review that had been announced in 1989.104 And the law of procedural default continues to be, in the words of Justice Antonin Scalia, the "principal escape route from federal habeas."
+105 A federal judge whose Circuit (and whose own opinions) have been repeatedly reversed by the Supreme Court for too generously opening the federal court doors to issue habeas relief in capital cases, published a dire account of the state of federal habeas corpus in 2015, detailing the "unfortunate consequences" of "the Court's ever increasing limitations on the development and enforcement of constitutional rights."
+106